Institutes of the Christian Religion: Title

 The Latin word "institutio", translated in the title as "institutes", may also be translated "instruction", as it was in titles of German translations of the work, and was commonly used in the titles of legal works as well as other summary works covering a large body of knowledge.
-The title of Desiderius Erasmus's Institutio principis Christiani (1516), which Calvin would have been familiar with, is usually translated The Education of a Christian Prince.
+The title of Desiderius Erasmus's Institutio principis Christiani (1516), with which Calvin would have been familiar, is usually translated The Education of a Christian Prince.
 The form of the short title of the first edition of Calvin's work, published in 1536 is Christianae religionis institutio.
 The full title of this edition may be translated The Institute of the Christian Religion, Containing almost the Whole Sum of Piety and Whatever It is Necessary to Know in the Doctrine of Salvation.
 A Work Very Well Worth Reading by All Persons Zealous for Piety, and Lately Published.
 A Preface to the Most Christian King of France, in Which this Book is Presented to Him as a Confession of Faith.
 Author, John Calvin, Of Noyon.
 Basel, MDXXXVI.
 In the 1539 edition, the title is Institutio Christianae Religionis, possibly to emphasize the fact that this is a new, considerably expanded work.
 This is followed by "at length truly corresponding to its title", a play on the grandiosity of the title and an indication that the new work better lives up to the expectation created by such a title.